Our city

 Throughout history, people have been drawn to this land.
 To hunt, to fish, to gather, to trade, to build community.

-Our municipal history starts in the late 1800s with the construction of Fort Calgary at the confluence of the Bow and Elbow rivers.
+Our municipal history starts in the late 1800s with the construction of The Confluence Historic Site & Parkland (previously Fort Calgary) at the confluence of the Bow and Elbow rivers.

 Calgary is a place where diverse people and perspectives come to collaborate, to cooperate, and to build a better life.